bengisutaskin/I2C/README.md

 I use Arduino App for Arduinos.
 I connected the SDA, SCL, +5V and GND pins of the cards as common on the breadboard.
 STM32F7 and NEXTION Screen communicate via UART.
 I use USART1.
 I set the baudrate to 9600.
+If you have any questions, send me mail: taskinbengisu0@gmail.com